Example tooltip content.

 Simone enjoys spending her free time engaging in art, crafts, and writing.
 She also enjoys dining out with friends, with Herbie tagging along for the journey.

-Resources and Organizations Supporting Wheelchair Users
+Resources and Organisations Supporting Wheelchair Users

 There are several resources available to support wheelchair users, including: